Minimizing convex quadratic with variable precision conjugate gradients: Abstract

 \section{Abstract}

-Iterative algorithms for the solution of convex quadratic optimization problems are investigated, which exploit inaccurate matrix-vector products.
-Theoretical bounds on the performance of a Conjugate Gradients and a Full-Orthormalization methods are derived, the necessary quantities occurring in the theoretical bounds estimated and new practical algorithms derived.
-Numerical experiments suggest that the new methods have significant potential, including in the steadily more important context of multi-precision computations.
+We investigate the method of conjugate gradients, exploiting inaccurate matrix-vector products, for the solution of convex quadratic optimization problems.
+Theoretical performance bounds are derived, and the necessary quantities occurring in the theoretical bounds estimated, leading to a practical algorithm.
+Numerical experiments suggest that this approach has significant potential, including in the steadily more important context of multi-precision computations